Anuraag03/Maze-Game-Level-Generation/README.md

     2. Randomly select walls and remove if they connect disjoint sets of cells.
 - **Time Complexity**: O(E log E)
 - **Space Complexity**: O(V + E)
+  (v stands for vertices and E for edges)

 ### 2. Prim's Algorithm
 - **Functionality**: Constructs a maze by adding the closest cell to an existing tree.